Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

 ```
 This is function expression.
 We have identifier `awesomeFunction` that points to function value.

 What is difference between function expression and function declaration?
 One big difference is the time at which the association between identifier and function value happens.
-For function declaration, association happens during compile time.
-For function expression, association happens during code execution.

-To add on, for function declaration, identifier `awesomeFunction` was declared during compile time but instead of waiting for `=` assignment to be executed during code execution, the association between identifier `awesomeFunction` and function value happened during compile time.
-This leads to some behavioral differences, such as hoisting, but again, I will explain this later.
+For function declaration, association happens right at the start of scope execution.
+For function expression, association happens during `=` operator.
+This leads to some behavioral differences, such as hoisting, but again, I will explain this in later part of series.

-> While I did mention about this in [part 1](https://khuibeom.com/blog/javascript-fundamentals-what-is-javascript#interpretation-and-compilation) of series, I didn't really go in depth about Javascript having two phases: parsing/compilation and execution.
-If you are curious about whether Javascript have compilation step, read this [part](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/ch1.md#required-two-phases) of the book.
-Basically in observable sense, not theory or opinion, Javascript do have sort of compilation phase before code execution.

 If you have noticed, I used the word "function value".
 In Javascript, all functions are values that can be assigned to variable or passed around.